 A marine radio digital interface.

-This project started with a particular set of challenges, starting essentially a re-skin task.
-The work that had been done before didn’t quite meet the client’s expectations and my contribution was aimed to take the UI to a high-end, elegant, exciting, clear and functional place.
+This project started with a particular set of challenges, starting essentially as a re-skin task.
+The work that had been done before my involvment didn’t quite meet the client’s expectations and my contribution was aimed to elevate the UI to a high-end, elegant, exciting, clear and functional place.

-From there, the project evolved into a more comprehensive and in-depth design of the whole GUI, expanding into a multi-team collaboration to bring together hardware, software and app.
+After I presented the first draft, the brief evolved into a more comprehensive and in-depth design of the whole GUI, expanding into a multi-team collaboration to bring together hardware, software and app.

 Setting the mood.

-For this project, finding the right direction was vital, before being able to tackle the interface itself.
+Before being able to tackle the interface properly, I needed to find the right direction.
 The client had a good idea of what they wanted to achieve and where to set reference points.

-Mood boards were the first step here, looking at competitors, as well as finding inspiration in other industries, where the ‘look & feel’ is more in line with the client’s idea.
+Mood boards were the first step here.
+Looking at competitors, as well as finding inspiration in other industries, where the ‘look & feel’ is more in line with the client’s idea, helped setting a solid foundation to the detailed work that followed.
+I took an opportunity in this phase to learn about the marine world, as well as about the different needs and scenarios to take in consideration when desiging a VHF/AIS device.

 Organising the style.

-The client was eager to learn every detail of the reasoning behind the styling, having left me fairly free to explore solutions in the first place.
+The client found this effort very useful, having left me fairly free to explore solutions in the first place.

 Building an inclusive and accessible UI from the ground up.